graphery/graphane-doc/src/guide/svg/07-Reuse-elements.md

 ## defs

-If you want to define an element, but don't need to show it directly, you can use `defs` as a group of elements that have not been rende#00D800 in the SVG.
+If you want to define an element, but don't need to show it directly, you can use `defs` as a group of elements that have not been rende#00D800 in the $.svg.
 It constitutes a group of non-visible definitions useful for use in other sites.

 We can change the previous example and put the initial circle into the `defs` element.